 Application Programming Interface

-Furthermore, the APIs are independent of the type of operating system or language and adjust to the type of syntax or platform used, offering great freedom and potential for dynamic data interchange and interoperability.
+Furthermore, the APIs are independent of the type of operating system or language and adapt to the type of syntax or platform used, offering great freedom and potential for dynamic data interchange and interoperability.

 Enterprise Service Bus

-An Enterprise Service Bus (ESB) is a software infrastructure that supports communication between processes in complex architectures by providing coordination, security, messaging, routing, and transformation services, acting as the backbone of the application architecture.
+An Enterprise Service Bus (ESB) is a software infrastructure that supports the communication between processes in complex architectures by providing coordination, security, messaging, routing, and transformation services, acting as the backbone of the application architecture.